-This may seem obvious, but it’s worth emphasising: beta readers should be reading a complete story.
-I’m especially stern about this because I’ve actually beta read numerous first chapters, works-in-progress, and a draft in batches, as and when it’s written.
+This may seem obvious, but it’s worth emphasizing: beta readers should be reading a complete story.
+I’m especially stern about this because I’ve given thoughtful feedback on numerous first chapters, works-in-progress, and a draft in batches, as and when it’s written.
+While I was enthusiastic about commenting on these—and writers found immense value in my comments too—I realized after a few years that my role as a beta reader should, in fact, be reserved for a later stage.

-While I was enthusiastic about providing feedback on these, I realised after a few years that my role as a beta reader should, in fact, be reserved for a later stage.
 Because what these writers needed was more of an alpha reader or a critique partner or even just a writing buddy.

+Not only did such commitments burden my schedule (even though I always enjoyed getting to read something new every other day), they also burdened the writers’ pockets at a stage where they could benefit from just exchanging peer comments.
 If you’re writing your first draft or even a second one while figuring out the ending, strengthening the story structure or character arcs, you’re likely too early for a professional beta reader.
 For some, the feedback may even get muddled when the full emotional and narrative payoff isn’t there yet.

 Resist the urge to “test the waters” mid-draft.
 Complete your story—then invite beta readers into the full experience.

-You’ve revised it at least once.
+2. You’ve revised it at least once.

 But even for such clear intention of what they’re seeking, writers must’ve made a significant journey with their work.
 They must’ve revised at least once before inviting a beta reader—and this patience brought them a more focused feedback.